kiran-harbak/zymmr/docs/reports/velocity-charts.md

 -   **Team Motivation**: A stable or increasing velocity can be a great motivator, showcasing the team's growth and achievements.

 ::: tip Improve Your Predictability
-By leveraging velocity charts in Zymmr, your team can gain valuable insights into its performance, make more accurate sprint plans, and continuously improve its workflow for greater efficiency and productivity.
+By leveraging velocity charts in Zymmr, your team can gain valuable insights into its past performance, make more accurate sprint plans, and continuously improve its workflow for greater efficiency and productivity.
 :::